Skip to main content

 • SB 12 is a new Texas law that requires schools to obtain annual parental consent before providing certain routine physical or mental health services to students, as well as before allowing participation in clubs.

 • Log into Skyward Family Access and complete the SB 12 Consent Forms online, or request a paper form from your campus.
+Once logged in, click on the Online Forms tab.

 Click Here to Access Skyward